notBlubbll/supermaven-lol/README.md

 ## How It Works

 1. Uses Supermaven's `sm-agent` binary for code completions
-2. Binary is either:
+2. On first run, downloads VSIX from VSCode marketplace
-   - Found in `.cache/` (previously downloaded)
+3. Extracts `sm-agent` binary from VSIX
-   - Copied from VSCode extension at `~/.vscode/extensions/supermaven.supermaven-*/`
+4. Caches binary in `.cache/supermaven-bin.exe`
-3. Binary communicates with Supermaven servers for free tier completions
+5. Binary communicates with Supermaven servers for free tier completions
-4. Server translates OpenAI API requests to binary protocol
+6. Server translates OpenAI API requests to binary protocol

 ## Binary Location